code-mattclaffey/performance-kit/02-hidden-images/readme.md

 </li>
 ```

-**Note:** We need to add the `picturefill` library for browsers that dont support `picture`.
+**Note:** We need to add the `picturefill` library for browsers that dont support the `picture` element.
 We can add this in the head of the document with the `async` attribute to prevent render blocking.

 ```html
   <script src="https://cdn.rawgit.com/scottjehl/picturefill/master/dist/picturefill.min.js" async></script>
 ```

-We have now cut down the image page weight on mobile from 487kb to just 276kb & 10 requests to 8 request.
+We have now cut down the image page weight of 214kb on mobile.

 ![After.html network panel in developer tools](https://raw.githubusercontent.com/code-mattclaffey/performance-kit/master/02-hidden-images/screenshots/after-html-network.png)